Here’s a brief guide to some of our favourite Chinese dumplings with delicious Chinese dumpling recipes.

 Australians have long been locked in a love affair with sweet and sour pork, honey chicken and other retro Chinese recipes, but these deep-fried delights are best enjoyed in moderation.

 Ditch the deep-fryer in favour of your steamer basket, and suddenly those dumplings aren’t nearly so dangerous.
-Try this recipe for pork dumplings with prawn and chives.

 There’s never been a better time to whip out your hot pot.
 These traditional earthenware dishes require very little oil and, like steaming, this cooking technique also locks in all of the vital nutrients.
-Try our chicken and tofu hot pot for a light Chinese recipe that will warm you to your very core.